 Relationships often begin with excitement, passion, and a deep sense of connection and commitment.
 But over time, many couples find themselves asking, “What happened to us?”
 This feeling of relationship drift is common, especially when Adult ADHD is part of the equation.
 Understanding why relationships lose their spark and how to reconnect with your partner is key to rebuilding emotional intimacy and creating a fulfilling partnership.

 The initial stages of a relationship are often fuelled by novelty and intense emotional connection – something that an ADHD brain thrives on.
 However, as time passes, life’s demands—work, family, and personal challenges—take their toll.
 For couples where one or both partners have Adult ADHD, these challenges are often magnified.
-ADHD symptoms such as forgetfulness, impulsivity, difficulty focusing and emotional dis-regulation can unintentionally create feelings of hurt, neglect and frustration within the relationship.
+ADHD symptoms such as forgetfulness, impulsivity, difficulty focusing and emotional dysregulation can unintentionally create feelings of hurt, neglect and frustration within the relationship.

 Research published in The Journal of Attention Disorders highlights that individuals with ADHD often struggle with maintaining consistent attention in relationships, leading to misunderstandings and emotional disconnection.
 Over time, these patterns can erode the foundation of trust and intimacy, leaving both partners feeling distant and unfulfilled.
 So identifying how ADHD may unwittingly be exacerbating the relational drift is key.